Honey Roasted Parsnips

 The parsnip is a root vegetable where the parsnip root is the edible part.
 If you are trying to grow it yourself be aware that the sap is toxic.

 So you have to take care when handling the leaves and stalks to prevent wild parsnip rash.
+But normally you will not come across these if you buy your parsnips in the store.

 When you are preparing parsnips, if they are thin, you do not really need to peel them.
 I would be tempted to just wash them off.